toumorokoshi/tome/docs/authoring-scripts.md

+# Basic Scripts

+Any standard script executable by your shell is supported as is: just put it into the directory hierarchy and you're ready to go.

+Scripts must not be named with a leading dash!
+This namespace is reserved for tome commands (e.g. --help).

 # Writing Advanced Scripts

 Any standard script executable by your shell is supported as is: just put it into the directory hierarchy and you're ready to go.